ash-kick/event-pop-app/README.md

 # EventPop App

-Welcome to the EventPop App ReadME!
+Welcome to the EventPop App!
+This app is intended to help find fun things for you to do in your area tailored to your preferences!
+Sharing features allow you to include your friends and/or family in your plans!

 ### App Features:

--    Allows users to set event and location preferences to be notified about events in their selected area.
+-    Finds and notifies users events based on their preferences.
--    Finds and recommends events for users on a set cadence.
+-    Allows users to set event and location preferences.
 -    Allows users to share events with other users.

 # Springboard Capstone Project Requirements & Details